• Skip to primary navigation

 Fun, Meaningful Kids’ Gifts that Promote Kindness

-{Kindness and empathy in kids can be modeled but we also have to be intentional about fostering it.
-Toys and gifts that promote kindness can help parents bring important lessons into kids’ lives in a playful way.}
+Sneak peek: Kindness and empathy in kids can be modeled but we also have to be intentional about fostering it.
+Kindness gifts can help parents bring important lessons into kids’ lives in a playful way.

-I think many of us have experienced this moment: we look at all the conflict and strife in the world, then we look at our kids and really wonder what type of world they will inherit.
+I think many of us have experienced this moment: we look at all the conflict and strife in the world, then we look at our kids and wonder what type of world they will inherit.
 I have had a lot of these moments in the past few years.
-As my boys get older (now 10 and 6), they are becoming more and more aware of the ugliness that exists in our world.
+As my boys get older, they are becoming more and more aware of the ugliness that exists in our world.
 However, I’m determined not to lose hope!
 One of the biggest privileges (and responsibilities) of being a parent is to raise kids who can make the world a better place.
 That’s why this year on the blog I’m focusing a lot of attention on social-emotional development.
 One simple way to empower our kids to make the world a kinder place is to start with everyday interactions and activities.
-Our kids play with toys and games every day; why not include some toys and gifts that promote kindness in the mix?
+Our kids play with toys and games every day; why not include some kindness gifts (and toys) in the mix?

 This post contains affiliate links.
 Purchasing through these links provides a small commission to me (at no added cost to you!)

 We are constantly trying in our home to encourage an attitude of gratefulness and unselfishness with our kids.
-We know from research that kids really don’t have the brain maturity to think about much other than themselves until they are at least 4 years old.
+We know from research that kids don’t have the brain maturity to think about much other than themselves until they are around 4 years old.
 This doesn’t mean we can’t start early, however.
-Modeling kindness and empathy is really a lifelong process.
+Modeling kindness and empathy is a lifelong process.

 You may also enjoy: Social-Emotional Development: The Ultimate Guide for Parents